-Historic restored barns, throughout Iowa, will be open to the public during the Iowa Barn Foundation’s free, self-guided, 2017 All-State Barn Tour on Saturday, September 23 and Sunday, September 24 - 8:30am-5:30pm each day.
+Historic restored barns, throughout Iowa, were opened to the public during the Iowa Barn Foundation’s free, self-guided, 2017 All-State Barn Tour on Saturday, September 23 and Sunday, September 24 - 8:30am-5:30pm each day.
 Scroll down to take the virtual tour.

 Most barns on tour have been restored with matching grants from the Iowa Barn Foundation.

 Other barns received an Award of Distinction from the IBF for restorations the owners undertook themselves.

 Note - Since conditions change, some photos may not show the current state of a particular barn.